 Professor David Mellor specialises in aspects of 20th century art, photography and film.
 He is interested in ways in which visual culture is related to broader cultural histories and questions of modernisation, particularly in Britain.

-Dr Michelle O'Malley specialises in Italian Renaissance painting, especially as an aspect of material culture.
+Professor Michelle O'Malley specialises in Italian Renaissance painting, especially as an aspect of material culture.
 Her research focuses on questions of status, value, price and production.
 She is currently examining client-painter networks and the force of demand on the appearance and manufacture of works of art.
 She is also interested in issues of Renaissance dress.

-Dr Geoff Quilley specializes in British art, primarily of the eighteenth century, with particular reference to the relation of art and visual culture to the development of empire and colonialism, and to travel and exploration.
+Professor Geoff Quilley specializes in British art, primarily of the eighteenth century, with particular reference to the relation of art and visual culture to the development of empire and colonialism, and to travel and exploration.